openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

 processes with the specified name of the main class.
 You can also send the diagnostic command request to all available Java processes by specifying `0` as the process identifier.

+## Core files

+When using jcmd to analyze a core file or MiniDump, the JVM library (e.g. libjvm.so or jvm.dll) is loaded and code there is executed.
+When using a transported core file, ensure the JVM library was acquired from a genuine distribution of the exact JDK running in the core file.

+The target JVM in the core file must be a version of the JVM with this feature.

+The `help` command can be used on a core file, and will show the subset of commands available (not all commands are relevant, or possible).

 ## Commands for jcmd